iamcest/covid19-slides/covid-19-cxh-slides.md

 - droplet (can't travel more than 1m, can persist on surfaces, surgical mask helpful) +/- aerosol transmission (can travel more than 1m, surgical mask not helpful). social distancing, hand hygiene, and in a hosp setting appropriate use of PPE are important.

+#

+- be aware of aerosol generating procedures (AGP) including intubation, extubation and related procedures, tracheotomy/tracheostomy procedures, manual ventilation, open suctioning, bronchoscopy, non-invasive ventilation (NIV) e.g. Bi-level Positive Airway Pressure (BiPAP) and Continuous Positive Airway Pressure ventilation (CPAP), surgery and post-mortem procedures in which high-speed devices are used, high-frequency oscillating ventilation (HFOV), high-flow Nasal Oxygen (HFNO), induction of sputum, some dental procedures (e.g. high speed drilling).

+- wear appropriate PPE if you are exposed to AGP (at time of writing this is FFP3 as a minimum)

+#

+- don't take covid-19 home; change your scrubs or clothes ideally before leaving work, but certainly on arriving home, and wash the clothes just as you normally would (virus disolved by normal detergent on a normal was)

 # key clinical features of covid-19

 #